Guide to Asbestos Trust Fund Claims - (800) 291-0963

 🪖 Military Bases (Redstone Arsenal, Maxwell AFB, Fort McClellan)

-Aircraft repair hangars, engine work areas, and base barracks were filled with asbestos materials.
-Soldiers and airmen were heavily exposed while maintaining planes, repairing vehicles, or living in contaminated housing units.
+Aircraft repair hangars, motor pools, and base barracks were filled with asbestos materials.
+Soldiers and airmen were exposed while:

 🔥 Steel Mills (Birmingham)

-Furnace linings, pipe insulation, and cement coatings in Birmingham’s steel mills contained asbestos.
-Laborers, furnace operators, and mechanics suffered prolonged exposure during steel production, metal casting, and facility maintenance tasks over many decades.
+Birmingham’s steel mills used asbestos in furnace linings, pipe insulation, and cement coatings.
+Laborers, furnace operators, and mechanics faced prolonged exposure during steel production and equipment maintenance.

 🧪 Chemical Plants (Decatur, Axis)